 For these reasons, it’s important to keep your belly button as clean as possible.

 You’re at higher risk of problems if you have an “innie” belly button or if you have your belly button pierced.
 That’s because deeper belly buttons and piercings are more apt to become infected.

 How to Clean Your Belly Button

-- If you have an “outtie,” lucky you: Your belly button is probably pretty clean.
+- If you have an “outie,” lucky you: Your belly button is probably pretty clean.
 Those with deeper navels may need to get a little more aggressive about cleanliness.
-Dip your finger or a soft washcloth in a solution of salt water (about a teaspoon of table salt in a cup of warm water) and gently massage the inside of your navel.
+Dip your finger or a soft washcloth in a solution of saltwater (about a teaspoon of table salt in a cup of warm water) and gently massage the inside of your navel.
 This should loosen stubborn germs that can cause odor.
 Then rinse with plain water and pat it dry.

 - Resist the temptation to apply lotions or creams to your belly button.
 The extra moisture can contribute to bacterial or fungal growth.